SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dpd-local/index.md

 metadata:
   robots: index
 ---
-A leader in UK express parcels and shipping, DPD Local offers a range of specialist solutions and services.
+DPD Local offers a range of specialist solutions and services.
 With over 6,000 drop-off locations throughout the UK, DPD Local gives customers the flexibility to arrange their deliveries around their needs.
 DPD Local also offers a range of collection services as well as free DPD Local tracking on every booking, whilst international shipping is available to send to one of over 200 countries worldwide at a low cost.

+This in an in-house integration, which means that the <Glossary>label</Glossary> will be generated in the SAPIENT system.
+Additionally, an electronic <Glossary>manifest</Glossary> data file is sent to DPD LOCAL via SFTP when the shipments are manifested.

 > 🚧 _Important_
 >